Just-Another-Optimizer/.github/profile/README.md

 ---

 ## License
-This project is released under the MIT license.
+This project is released under the CC BY 4.0 license.